kyeotic/raviger/docs/api/useLocationChange.md

 }
 ```

 You should try to provide the same function (referential-equality) to `useLocationChange` whenever possible.
-If you are unable to create the function outside the component scope use [`useCallback`](https://reactjs.org/docs/hooks-reference.html#usecallback) to get a memoized function.
+If you are unable to create the function outside the component scope use the [`useCallback`](https://reactjs.org/docs/hooks-reference.html#usecallback) to get a memoized function.

 ```jsx
 import { useCallback } from 'react'